magic-als/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown - changes the owner of a file chmod +x -adds execute permission to the owner of the file chmod u+x,g+x,o+r -adds execute permission to the owner and the group owner, and read permission to other users
+chown - changes the owner of a file chmod +x -adds execute permission to the owner of the file chmod u+x,g+x,o+r -adds execute permission to the owner and the group owner, and read permission to other users chmod a+x - adds execution permission to the owner, the group owner and the other users